Phil White, Director, Kingdom Games

 Kingdom Games now offers over 30 days of running, biking, swimming, kayaking, speed skating, Nordic skating, and winter swimming events in the Northeast Kingdom of Vermont and the Eastern Townships of Quebec.

-During 2014, Kingdom Games drew over 1,382 athletes to participate in our events with a total of over 1,688 participant days.
+Over the years, the Games have drawn thousands of recreational athletes from near and far away.
+During 2014, for example, 1,382 athletes participated in our events with a total of over 1,688 participant days.

-Over the years, we have drawn participants, their friends and families from 38 different states, five Canadian provinces, Mexico, Great Britain, India, Australia, Scotland, Ireland, United Arab Emirates, Saudi Arabia, Finland, Latvia, and Russia.
+Participants, their friends and families have come from 38 different states (including Alaska, Hawaii, California, Oregon, and Washington) , five Canadian provinces, Mexico, Great Britain, India, Australia, Scotland, Ireland, United Arab Emirates, Saudi Arabia, Finland, Latvia, and Russia.

 The Great Return